keptn/keptn/cli/README.md

 - **command**: Specifies the operation that you want to perform, for example, install, create, send.

 - **entity**: Specifies the entity type.
-For example, the following commands run a create, get, and update operation on the project, service, and domain entity:
+For example, the following commands run a create operation on the project and service entities:

     ```console
     keptn create project
-    keptn get service
+    keptn create service
-    keptn configure domain
     ```

 - **name**: Specifies the name of the entity.
 Names are case-sensitive.